airbytehq/airbyte/docs/integrations/sources/netsuite-odbc.md

 #### Step 2.3: Create Integration Record

 1. Go to **Setup** » **Integration** » **Manage Integrations** » **New**
-2. Fill in the **Name** field (we recommend using something memorable like 'Airbyte OBDC Integration')
+2. Fill in the **Name** field (we recommend using something memorable like 'Airbyte ODBC Integration')
 3. Make sure the **State** is `enabled`
 4. Enable checkbox `Token-Based Authentication` in **Authentication** section.
 Make sure everything is NOT checked, as it can cause the connector to fail
 5. Save changes